 Did you do the same thing this morning that you did yesterday morning when you first woke up?
 Maybe you made a dash to the bathroom, brushed your teeth, or checked Facebook.
-Maybe you leaned over to kiss your sweetie, checked your emails, or stretched.
-Likely, you have weaved routines throughout your day and did not even realize it.
+Perhaps you leaned over to kiss your sweetie, checked your emails, or stretched.
+Likely, you have naturally weaved routines throughout your day and did not even realize it.
 After all, routines are just habits layered on top of each other.

-Types of Routines to Bookend Your Day
+Types Of Routines To Bookend Your Day

-The method I highly suggest for bookending your day requires that you complete four different routines – two in the morning, one personal and one business-oriented, and two in the evening, one business-oriented and one personal.
+The framework I highly suggest for bookending your day requires that you complete four different routines – two in the morning, one personal and one business-oriented, and two in the evening, one business-oriented and one personal.

 Personal Morning Routine